splanck/vush/README.md

 - `VUSH_ALIASFILE` holds persistent aliases (default `~/.vush_aliases`).
 - `VUSH_FUNCFILE` holds persistent functions (default `~/.vush_funcs`).
 - `PS1` sets the command prompt displayed before each input line.
+- `PS2` is shown when more input is needed, such as for unmatched quotes.
+- `PS3` is the prompt used by the `select` builtin.
+- `PS4` prefixes trace output produced by `set -x`.
 - `CDPATH` provides directories searched by `cd` for relative paths.

 Examples: